What is journaling?

 Bullet journals combine several elements including planning, tracking and journaling arranged in an artful way.
 It tends to be top line thoughts and I can see how they help track goals and intentions.
 They appeal to the organiser in me, however, I feel I need more self-reflection.

 I tried expressive writing to document my feelings six months after my Dad died.
 I wanted to understand my grief and try to make sense of it all.
 The reality was that I found it too hard to emotionally connect with the words and like I was writing a story about my life rather than recording my emotions.
 It was possibly too soon, too painful and I wasn’t quite ready to open myself up completely.

 I’ve decided I’m going to ask myself a question each time I journal.
-This might be as simple as checking in to see how I feel that day to asking myself what I’m scared of.
+This might be as simple as checking in to see how I’m feeling to reflecting on events of the day.